The Free Starship

 Galactic cosmic ray dose.
 MSL/RAD measurements during Mars cruise provide the best empirical deep-space analogue: dose equivalent rate of 1.84 ± 0.3 mSv/day (~0.67 Sv/year).[25]
 NASA-STD-3001 Vol 1 Rev B sets a universal career effective dose limit of 600 mSv.[26]
 An indefinite mission exceeds this limit within the first year at unshielded cruise conditions, making radiation management structurally load-bearing.

 Passive shielding complication.
 Adding passive mass reduces low-energy GCR but can create secondary particle cascades from high-energy HZE ions.
 Partial shielding can worsen some dose components.
-The practical architecture separates: SPE protection (amenable to storm shelters and local passive mass) from chronic GCR/HZE exposure (requires either very large column density, active magnetic deflection, or both).
+The practical architecture separates SPE protection, amenable to storm shelters and local passive mass, from chronic GCR/HZE exposure, which requires large column density, active magnetic deflection, or both.

 Active magnetic shielding.
 NASA NIAC work on spacecraft-scale magnetospheric protection proposes dipolar torus topologies to deflect a large fraction of GCR including HZE.
 Deflection of a GeV proton requires on the order of ~3 T·m.
-The approach introduces new failure modes (cryogenics, quench protection, structural loads) and net benefit must be assessed with full particle transport including secondaries.[26]
+The approach introduces new failure modes: cryogenics, quench protection, structural loads.
+Net benefit must be assessed with full particle transport, including secondaries.[27]

 Interstellar medium impacts.
 At 0.01–0.05c, collisions with interstellar gas and dust become a distinct hazard class not captured by GCR shielding alone.
 Even atomic hydrogen at 0.05c carries ~1.2 MeV/nucleon.
 Over decades of cruise, cumulative damage modes include surface erosion, gas implantation and blistering, and rare catastrophic dust grain impacts.
 Forward shielding design, erosion-resistant coatings, and a sacrificial leading-edge architecture are engineering requirements for Tier B, separate from and additional to the radiation shielding problem.